 Then Agorapulse released a new feature allowing to repeat posts automatically and I decided to try it out.

 I ran a simple test.
 I took one of my best Medium posts and, instead of posting it once, I repeated it 5 times, every 10 days.
 That “hack” provided 24 times more impressions than what the first post would have provided alone.

 You can read about the whole experiment here: How I Got 24 Times More Views on LinkedIn.

 To be honest, that test got me excited!

 It’s not only the number of views that was exciting, it was the potential to get more traffic from Linkedin without lifting a finger.

-I went to our Google Analytics account recently and I realized that since we’ve implemented that habit to repeat our LinkedIn content (in the winter on 2017), our traffic from LinkedIn has doubled!
-Here’s proof:
+I went to our Google Analytics account recently and I realized that since we’ve implemented that habit to repeat our LinkedIn content (in the winter of 2017), our traffic from LinkedIn has doubled!

 Keep in mind that we’re still publishing the same amount of content on LinkedIn.
-The only difference is that we don’t post them once any more, now we repeat each piece 3 times.
+The only difference is that we don’t post them once anymore, now we repeat each piece three times.

 The best part is that this strategy also works on Twitter, and even Facebook!